nautim/nautim.github.io/_projects/1_assignment.md

 ---
 layout: page
 title: Final Project
-description: For the Course 'Network and Data Science for Public Policy'
+description: For the Course 'Data and Network Science for Public Policy'
 img:
 importance: 1
 category: Assignments